Arcanovax/TAP/README.md

 - **Several distinct conditions share code `404`** (`ITEM_NOT_FOUND`, `NPC_NOT_FOUND`, `ROOM_NOT_FOUND`, `FORBIDDEN_ACTION`, `NOT_YOUR_TURN`, `UNUSABLE_ITEM`, …).
 The numeric code stays the RFC's "not found / not allowed" class, and the **symbolic name carries the precision**: `ERR 404 NOT_YOUR_TURN` is unambiguous for a human and for a client that matches on the name.
 We preferred that to minting a dozen new numbers that no other implementation would understand.
 - **The `9xx` class separates "your request is malformed" from "your request is invalid in the game world".** A client can decide to log the former and display the latter without a lookup table.

-`ErrorCode::name()` is derived from `Debug` rather than a hand-written table, so a new variant can never be emitted with a stale name.

 ## 4. `ERR` frames carry no payload — with one exception